-If you are pregnant or have active cancer or have been in remission for less than 6 months then you are not a candidate for this treatment.
+If you are pregnant, plan to become pregnant during the course of treatment, have active cancer or have been in remission for less than 2 years, or have an implanted pacemaker then you are not a candidate for this treatment.

-The Lunula Laser treatments are safe if you have a pacemaker, are on blood thinners, have diabetes, peripheral neuropathy, peripheral arterial disease, or have been in cancer remission for greater than 6 months.
+The Lunula Laser treatments are safe if you are on blood thinners, have diabetes, peripheral neuropathy, peripheral arterial disease, are nursing, or have been in cancer remission for greater than 2 years.

 - What is the cost for the Lunula Laser Treatment?
 Is it covered by my insurance?

 OHIP does not cover the cost of this treatment.

 Costs for this procedure are discussed during your consultation.
 We offer one of the most competitively priced laser fungal toenail treatments in Ontario.

 This procedure may be covered by your Extended Health Insurance Plan.
 Patients with flexible spending accounts can often use these funds towards procedures such as the laser nail treatment.
 We cannot directly bill your insurance for this treatment and payment is due on the day of your treatment.

 If we determine you are a candidate for Lunula Laser treatments, we can provide you with a pre-authorization letter for you to submit to your insurer to determine your level of coverage.
 Alternately, you may wish to inquire about your coverage directly with your insurer prior to your consultation so you will be ready for treatment if appropriate.

 - If I know I want the laser toenail treatment, why do I need a consultation?